hyperledger/indy-hipe/README.md

 impact on the project requires concerted effort toward consensus-building.

-The most common preparations for writing and submitting an RFC include talking the idea over on #rust-internals, discussing the topic on our [developer discussion forum], and occasionally posting "pre-RFCs" on the developer forum.
+The most common preparations for writing and submitting an RFC include talking the idea over on #indy and #indy-sdk, discussing the topic on our community calls (see the []Hyperledger Community Calendar](https://wiki.hyperledger.org/community/calendar-public-meetings)), and occasionally posting "pre-RFCs" on the mailing lists.
 You may file issues on this repo for discussion, but these are not actively looked at by the teams.

-As a rule of thumb, receiving encouraging feedback from long-standing project developers, and particularly members of the relevant [sub-team] is a good indication that the RFC is worth pursuing.
+As a rule of thumb, receiving encouraging feedback from long-standing project developers, and particularly members of the relevant sub-team is a good indication that the RFC is worth pursuing.